22 Things to Know Before Moving to Colorado Springs

 Coming from Houston, this was a huge relief!
 I would waste hours every week stuck in Houston traffic.

-We're Not a "Mini Denver"
+Number SeventeenWe're Not a "Mini Denver"

-Colorado Springs is a small city that has experienced rapid growth.
+Colorado Springs Arial ViewColorado Springs is a small city that has experienced rapid growth.
 However, multiple neighborhoods still have that small-town feel.
 In Denver, there are stores and malls every few miles.
-It takes years to learn about all of the areas and what they have to offer.
+It takes years to learn about all the areas and what they offer.

 Colorado Springs only takes a couple of months to learn about all of the different areas within it.
 However, it's not a city yearning to build, grow, and dominate.
 Many people here complain about the growth and want it to stay small.
 It's a less progressive city than Denver, which results in a different vibe.

-The Roads Are Always Under Construction
+Number EighteenThe Roads Are Always Under Construction

-Winter is very hard on the roads here.
-One of the biggest challenges that our city faces is keeping up with road damage from the ice.
+Road construction never ends in Colorado SpringsWinter is harsh on the roads here—one of our city's biggest challenges is keeping up with road damage from the ice.
 If you live in a warm climate that does not include snow and ice, your roads will stay good for many years.
-Here, a road may last 2 to 3 years before it needs to be repaved.
+Here, a route may last 2 to 3 years before it needs to be repaved.

-We Love Our Dogs
+Number NineteenWe Love Our Dogs

 I've never lived somewhere where dogs are held in such high regard.
 People rarely leave their dogs outside in Colorado Springs.
 Everyone seems to have at least one dog, and they are treated as family members, as they are.

-Besides a good romp in fresh snow in the winter months, these pets stay inside most of the season.
+colorado springs dog parkBesides a good romp in fresh snow in the winter, these pets stay inside most of the season.
 In the Summer, they enjoy some time outside but spend most of their time inside.

 If a person from another State moves here and keeps their dog outside all day, people will complain about the neighbors on Facebook and in the Nextdoor app.
-People who don't attend to their dog's needs immediately are often called out for it.
+People who don't immediately attend to their dog's needs are often called out for it.
 Based on my experience, dogs seem to have equal rights as humans in Colorado Springs.

 There are lovely dog parks all over the city where locals meet and let their dogs play together.
 It's another unexpected quality that I love about this fantastic city.

-Plan for Wind
+Number TwentyPlan for Wind

 I was watching a PBS documentary recently about "sprites."
-It was a fascinating show about lightning that travels between the clouds and the ionosphere that can only be seen from an airplane above the clouds.
+It was a fascinating show about lightning that travels between the clouds and the ionosphere and can only be seen from an airplane above the clouds.
 To capture footage of these sprites, scientists worldwide fly up and down the Rocky Mountains front range to view the chaotic weather patterns.
 As a result, I have witnessed the most dramatic weather changes I have ever seen while living here.

 When the great plains' heat meets the cool, dry air found in the higher altitudes, crazy things happen.
 No matter what the results, you can always expect high winds.
 The further East you travel from the mountains, the windier it gets.
-Places like Peyton and Calhan can have intense winds every time the weather changes.
+Places like Peyton and Calhan can have intense winds whenever the weather changes.

-Landscaping is Difficult in Some Areas
+Number Twenty OneLandscaping is Difficult in Some Areas

-When the elevation in your city varies by 1,500 feet depending on where you live, the chances are high that vegetation requirements will be complicated.
+high versus low elevation landscapingWhen the elevation in your city varies by 1,500 feet depending on where you live, vegetation requirements are likely to be complicated.

 Many people have lost their beautiful new landscaping to deer and other critters within a few months of installing them.